 Let me know if you hit a snag navigating my web site.
-You can do this by adding a comment – usually found at the bottom of the page – or by sending an email to:
+You can do this by adding a comment – found at the bottom of the page – or by sending an email to:

 Email is best if there are specific questions so my feedback can be incorporated into a another page of commentary.
-You will notice how, over several years now, additional pages have appeared based on questions I have been asked, or comments made by visitors.
+You will notice how, over several years now, additional pages have appeared.
+These wer often stimulated by questions I have been asked, or observations from visitors.

 For clients and ex-clients, it will help me if you post a comment on my contribution to the practice of psychological therapy.
 This will keep me on the ball!

 You need not read this website page by page.

 You may need to left-click or right click (to obtain a new window), when using hyper-links.
 By the nature of the Internet, hyper-links can come and go.
 Do let me know when one particular link no longer works.
 I’ll look out an alternative.

 I do not want you to follow the nudges included here simply because I recommend them.

 There a lot of nudges I recommend; these are based on things I have seen others try.

 Some will be relevant to you; others will not.
 The timing for one nudge may not be quite right today; another time, the same nudge may hit the nail on the head.

 I want my information to help you recognise a nudge for what it is.
 When you design your own steps it can lead to an improved ability to build on successes or adapt to unexpected/unwanted results.
 Often adaptations are forced on us, as we discovered in the Spring 2020 pubic health crisis.
 Those changes do not mean there are still no choices open to us even if it feels like that sometimes.

 I will use personal example from time to time to see if that adds some richness to the learning of others.
 I do not want this to appear self-indulgent; I believe my own illustrations may appear more genuine if I tell you how the material applies to me.